 wicg-cræft, m.n: steed-craft, skill in connection with horses.
 (WIDG-KRAFT / ˈwɪd͡ʒ-ˌkɹæft)

 lāwerce, f.n: lark, specifically the skylark.
 (LAH-wehr-cheh / ˈlaː-wɛɹ-t͡ʃɛ)

-This week’s Wordhord Wednesday post is on medieval frogs.
+This week’s Wordhord Wednesday post is on female joy vessels.
 Read it on Patreon.